Here is the link https://www.maxhealthcare.in/blogs/how-care-your-liver

 How to assess for liver damage?

 Those at risk for hepatitis B and C should be screened and immunizations against the viruses should be undertaken to ward off preventable hepatitis.
-Timely help is of utmost importance for liver to prevent irreversible damage.
+Timely help is of utmost importance for liver to prevent irreversible damage liver transplant in india.